-- Hagatha the Witch - Priority = MEDIUM: Hagatha is a high-value Legendary providing a mix of board control and value.
+- Hagatha the Witch - Priority = TOP: Hagatha is a high-value Legendary providing a mix of board control and value.
 It can be used as a win condition in slower decks due to the huge value it can offer over time.

-- Shudderwock - Priority = MEDIUM: Shudderwock is a key card for certain Shaman decks that aim use it as a finisher after several key Battlecry effects have been used prior.
+- Shudderwock - Priority = LOW: Shudderwock is a key card for certain Shaman decks that aim use it as a finisher after several key Battlecry effects have been used prior.
 However, it is not used often outside of decks built around the card.

 In this section, we list neutral cards that are always good to craft if you are playing Shaman.
 Note that many of these cards will be usable in a wide range of decks across multiple classes.
 This means that crafting these cards over class specific ones is often a good idea if you plan to play a range of classes.